ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 !!! warning

-    The length of the two lists for `filter_inputs` and `filter_labels` in the dataset loader configuration have to match the channel input dimension and number of output dimension of the neural network.
+    If an embedding network is used to compress the 2D maps, the length of `filter_inputs` in the dataset loader configuration must match the network’s expected input channel dimension specified in `input_shape` in the arch section.
-    Otherwise an error is produced.

 Finally, our training data loader enables us to activate on-the-fly normalization or standardization (both are mutually exclusive) for the input maps and ground truths (labels).
 Both take advantage of the statistical information